 We embrace and are committed to diversity, and we value inclusive and just communities.
-We oppose racism and oppression in all their forms.
+We oppose discrimination in all its forms.

 INNOVATION and DISCOVERY

 We imagine and explore new and improved ways to accomplish our mission through education, research, clinical care, and service.